Why do Tree Swallows use nest boxes?

 failing to reproduce is a critical failure for short-lived songbirds.

-with other cavity-nesters like bluebirds, wrens, starlings and house sparrows.
+also with other cavity-nesters like bluebirds, wrens, starlings and house sparrows.

 - Since natural cavities are scarce Tree Swallows quickly accept nest boxes, and

-about any box they can get into.
+any cavity, natural or man-made, they can get into.

 Be sure to build boxes designed specifically for Tree Swallows.

 - You'll want boxes built carefully of good materials, where your swallows will be